 In December 2001, doctors at the University of North Carolina at Greensboro conducted extensive interviews with 10 U.S. Olympic champions in an effort to determine what those common qualities are.
 Their findings isolated a number of shared characteristics that will probably not surprise you.

-- A competitive spirit.
 Competition is the main driving force behind every successful Olympic athlete.
 This much is a given.
 Yet for many athletes and professionals alike, it’s the lack of a competitive spirit that often stands in the way of going above and beyond to achieve superlative performance.
-Without the desire to best the competition, few people ever reach what can best be described as “world class” success.
+Without the desire to beat the competition, few people ever reach what can best be described as “world-class” success.

 Olympic champions aren’t born – they’re made.
-Likewise, you can achieve heightened levels of success if you commit yourself to developing the innate traits that world champions share.
+Likewise, you can achieve heightened levels of success if you commit yourself to develop the innate traits that world champions share.